terrylinooo/wp-shieldon/README.md

 # Shieldon in WordPress

-WP Shieldon is based on [Shieldon](https://github.com/terrylinooo/shieldon) library, a PHP library that provides anti-scraping and online session control for your WordPress sites.
+WP Shieldon is a WordPress security plugin based on [Shieldon](https://github.com/terrylinooo/shieldon) library, a Web Application Firewall (WAF) for PHP.

-When the users or robots are trying to view many your web pages at a short period of time, they will temporarily get banned.
-To get unbanned by solving Catpcha.
+When users or robots try to view many of your web pages within a short period of time, they will be temporarily banned.
+They can get unbanned by solving a Captcha.

-You can visit the plugin author - [Terry L.](https://terryl.in)'s blog, try reloading the pages several times then you will see how this plugin works.
+You can visit the plugin author - [Terry L.](https://terryl.in)'s blog and try reloading the pages several times to see how this plugin works.
+You can also try Terry's login page to find it protected.
+For more information about Shieldon, please visit [shieldon.io](https://shieldon.io/en/)

+Please note that there are three important things you must understand before using WP Shieldon:

+1. WP Shieldon is not for beginners.
+2. Turn the `Trusted Bot` component on to allow search engine crawlers such as Google, Bing, Yahoo, and others to smoothly crawl your website.

 ## Requirement